analuciachin/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by Ana Lucia for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Ana](https://github.com/analuciachin) for the Lighthouse Labs Web Development Bootcamp.